Executive Mentor Program

 - Students must commit to meeting monthly at the mentor’s workplace, other business venues, or virtually (phone or online via SKYPE or ZOOM)

-- Commit to 6-months of engagement with an assigned mentor
+- Commit to at least 6 months of engagement with an assigned mentor

 A professional executive mentor provides students with insight into building a career in their area of interest.
 Mentors can help you keep up to date about changes and advances in their field, show you how the curriculum can benefit your future career, recommend elective courses to take, publications to read, blogs to follow, and select extracurricular activities that will help develop your resume.
 You should go in knowing that the mentor/mentee relationship is one of give and take.
 The benefit that you gain from your mentor’s knowledge and experience depends on the amount of energy and enthusiasm that YOU bring to the relationship.
 Students participating in this program will be expected to follow some simple guidelines to help promote a mutually rewarding experience: